 Credit risk operates through a hierarchy of personal delegated credit limit approval authorities.
-Such authorities are delegated to the branch Chief Executive Officer ('CEO'), who in turn, delegates authority to the CRO and management teams on an individual basis.
-The Branch is responsible for the quality and performance of its credit portfolios in accordance with Group standards.
+Such authorities are delegated to HSBC JOH's Chief Executive Officer, who in turn, delegates authority to the Chief Risk Officer and management teams on an individual basis.
+HSBC JOH is responsible for the quality and performance of its credit portfolios in accordance with Group standards.
 Above these thresholds of delegated personal credit limited approval authorities, approval must be sought from the regional and, as appropriate, global credit risk function.